-As you all know, I'm working on installing some ceiling beams in the master bedroom, that project is still going on, but meanwhile I managed to work on something else with these remaining pieces of wood from the beams:
+I'm working on installing ceiling beams in the master bedroom, that project is still going on but meanwhile, I managed to work on something else with these remaining pieces of wood from the beams.

-The Pottery Barn catalog arrived and while browsing through it I saw this Love Plaque that I thought I could replicate with the spared pieces of wood I had, and it could be a great piece of art for Valentine's day!
+The Pottery Barn catalog arrived and while browsing through it I saw this Love Plaque that I thought I could replicate with the spare pieces of wood I had.
+Ha, perfect project for Valentine's day.

-The first thing for me to do was the letters.
+The first thing to do ---> the letters.
 I attached two pieces of graph paper with tape and began drawing the letters, trying to copy-cat them the best I could.
-They are like 12.5" x 9".
+They are 12.5" x 9".

 The letters were then transferred to a piece of plywood, another remnant from the beams.

-Well, after all that thinking, the letters were out, they're not perfect, the lines weren't that straight, maybe I should have paid more attention to the cuttings!
+Well, after all that thinking, the letters were out, they're not perfect, the lines weren't that straight, and maybe I should have paid more attention to the cuttings. ;)

 I took a big chunk out of the O!
 But nothing wood filler and a good sanding couldn't repair.

-Since the boards were already prime material, sanding their edges was my next step to give them that worn out look.
+Since the boards were already primed material, sanding their edges was my next step to give them that worn-out look.
 All the boards were nailed to two extra pieces on the back.

 This is how it looked so far.

-Since I wanted to use the plaque for Valentine's day, a letter O was cut out from red polka-dot fabric, and was attached with liquid starch (I think that's the old way to attach fabric to a surface :) the new way to go would be with Mod Pudge), you can use any.
+Since I wanted to use the plaque for Valentine's day, a letter O was cut out from red polka-dot fabric and was attached with liquid starch (I think that's the old way to attach fabric to a surface :) the new way to go would be with Mod Podge), you can use any.

 Wax was rubbed on the boards and letters to age them a bit more.
-The letters were attached with double-sided sticky tape, that way I can use the board with something else or I can display the letters by itself later on.
+The letters were attached with double-sided sticky tape that way I can use the board with something else or I can display the letters by themselves later on.

 The PB Love Plaque costs $199, mine was kind of free since they were left-over pieces.